PSilvestre/delta-enabled-crdts/topologies/README.md

 $ ./analyse.sh LOGS_DIR EXECUTION_NUMBER OUTPUT_FILE_NAME
 ```

 We only analyse on execution at a time.
 That's the reason for the __EXECUTION_NUMBER__ argument.
+Logs from other executions are ignored.

 After generating the charts, we'll store in __OUTPUT_FILE_NAME__ as __JSON__ the values needed to draw the charts again without need to analyse the logs again.
 These values, also allows us to calculate the average of several executions.